AFG Grant: $291.6M for Firefighter Equipment, Training, and Wellness (FY 2025)

 Federally recognized tribal fire departments are eligible.
 For-profit EMS providers, hospitals, and individuals are not eligible.

-State Fire Training Academies, regional applicants, and non-affiliated EMS may have category-specific match rules — always check the NOFO.
-Match must be cash; in-kind contributions don't count toward AFG cost share.
+State Fire Training Academies (up to 3% of program funds, $500K per SFTA cap), regional applicants, and non-affiliated EMS may have category-specific match rules — always check the NOFO.
+Match must be cash; trade-in allowance or credit may be permitted as cash on a case-by-case basis.
+In-kind contributions generally don't count toward AFG cost share.

 Key Timeline